Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

             six.text_type(login_timestamp) + six.text_type(timestamp)
         )

-As you can see it uses the following items for the HMAC:
+As you can see the token consist of a timestamp and a HMAC with the following items:

 * user ID
 * password